atlregional/atltransit.org/_agencies/asc.md

   - url: http://streetcar.atlantaga.gov/schedule-fares/
     name: Streetcar Schedules
 fares:
-  description: Breeze cards (loaded with cash value) are accepted at ticket vending machines at all 12 stops.
-The Atlanta Streetcar does not currently provide a free transfer to/from other bus or rail services in the region (MARTA, CCT, GCT, GRTA Xpress).<br/><br/>A mobile fare payment app will launch, providing additional fare options, later in 2016.<br/><br/>Cash is accepted for ticket purchase at vending machines at four (4) stops (King Historic District, Centennial Olympic Park, Woodruff Park, Park Place).<br/><br/>Visit <a href="http://theatlantastreetcar.com">theatlantastreetcar.com</a> for more information on other payment options and how to purchase fares.
+  description: Passengers must have a valid paper ticket to ride the Streetcar.
+Ticket vending machines are located at each Streetcar stop, and fare can be purchased with credit/ debit cards, stored value on a BreezeCard, as well as with cash at some of the stops (King Historic District, Centennial Olympic Park, Woodruff Park, Park Place).
+The Atlanta Streetcar does not currently provide a free transfer to other transit agencies.<br/><br/>A mobile fare payment app will launch, providing additional fare options, later in 2016.<br/><br/><br/><br/>Visit <a href="http://theatlantastreetcar.com">theatlantastreetcar.com</a> for more information on other payment options and how to purchase fares.
   base:
     - name: Local
       cost: "$1.00"